-The Co-archiving Flight Documentation project is based upon a collaboration with the Flyktdokumentation/Flight documentation project run by the Regional Museum in Kristianstad, Malmö Museums, Kulturen Museum and the Department of Cultural Sciences, Lund University, and aimed at prototyping collaborative (co-)archiving practices for involving underrepresented voices in contributing to our common archives.
+The Co-archiving Refugee Documentation project is based upon a collaboration with the Flyktingdokumentation/Refugee Documentation project run by the Regional Museum in Kristianstad, Malmö Museums, Kulturen Museum and the Department of Cultural Sciences, Lund University, and aimed at prototyping collaborative (co-)archiving practices for involving underrepresented voices in contributing to our common archives.

 For more information about the background to the project, see the papers “Prototyping collaborative (co)-archiving practices: From archival appraisal to co-archival facilitation” (Nilsson, 2016), and “Becoming a co-archivist.
 ReDoing archival practices for democratising the access to and participation in archives” (Nilsson and Ottsen Hansen, 2017).

 In the autumn 2015 the museums mentioned above initiated the project Refugee Documentation aimed at documenting the emergent refugee situation in Sweden.
 Through their initiative they were able to document and share some of the newcomers’ experiences and stories, as well as testimonies from volunteers and activists that engaged in welcoming the people arriving to Malmö.
 The documentation process has not only resulted in a large amount of archival material, but also in a series of new research questions dealing with methodological challenges regarding matters of inclusion and representation when documenting crisis situations (Nikolić, 2016*).
 What are the roles of museums and other cultural institutions?
 How can we develop approaches, methods and practices for emergency museological ethnology characterised by an inclusive approach inviting people to directly share their experiences?
 Thereby avoiding seeing these experiences through the lens of the “other”, that is, the person gathering the documentation, interviewing, filtering, selecting, and archiving.

 Three co-design workshops